citkane/gtk-browser-widget/README.md

 ## Language Bindings (todo)
 GBW is developed in C++, but will aim to provide bindings for other GTK supported languages.

-We plan to support the following languages:
+Support for the following languages is planned:

 - C
 - JavaScript